-Business and Entrepreneurship Practicum Grades 11-12 One credit/One year Prerequisite(s): Two years in a business or marketcourse intended to provide students with the opportunity to apply the skills and knowledge learned in previous Business and Marketing courses within a simulated startup environment or authentic business setting.
-The course is structured to allow students the creativity to develop, launch, and market original business ideas.
+Business and Entrepreneurship Practicum Grades 11-12

+Prerequisite(s): Two years in a business or marketing program of study business ideas.
 It is ideal for students who wish to pursue careers as future business owners or entrepreneurs.
 Practicum activities can take place around student-led startups under the supervision of the instructor, or in collaboration with a local business incubator.
 The standards in this course can also be used to promote student participation in a work-based learning (WBL) experience through an internship or other off-campus arrangement.
 Upon completion of the practicum, proficient students will be prepared to further develop their business ideas into viable ventures, or continue their study at the postsecondary level.